Art Therapy

 Many insurance plans cover art therapy when provided by a licensed mental health professional.
 Coverage details vary by plan, so check with your insurance provider about specific benefits.

-Search our directory to find mental health facilities offering art therapy.
+Use our directory to find facilities offering art therapy near you.

 Search Treatment Centers